Emigration from the United States: 21st century

 Iraq War deserters sought refuge mostly in Canada and Europe, and NSA whistleblower Edward Snowden escaped to Russia.

 Increasing numbers of Americans retire abroad due to financial setbacks resulting from the 2008 financial crisis.

 Young Americans facing a tough job market due to the recession are also increasingly open to working abroad.

 According to a Gallup poll from January 2019, 16% of Americans, including 40% of women under the age of 30, would like to leave the United States.
 In 2018, the Federal Voting Assistance Program estimated a total number of 4.8 million American civilians lived abroad, 3.9 million civilians, plus 1.2 million service members and other government-affiliated Americans.

 A survey by Arton Capital found that 53 percent of American millionaires are more likely to leave the country after the 2024 presidential election, regardless of who wins.
 It is also expected that more American citizens and legal immigrants will be unduly deported under the more aggressive policies of the second Trump administration.

+In 2025, 40% of women and girls between the ages of 15 and 44 stated that they would permanently move abroad if given the opportunity.
+This desire was expressed by only 10% in 2014.

+In addition to traditionally popular expatriate destinations, such as the United Arab Emirates and Qatar, Malaysia has become increasingly popular for relocation visas and in particular, American Muslims seeking a change of environment due to changing politics at home, according to some relocation service agents.

+In 2025, 2.2 million people left the United States, an estimated 180,000 of those being US citizens voluntarily leaving.
+This was the first year of net-negative migration for the US in at least fifty years.
+Much of this is due to harsher immigration policy, including deportations of undocumented migrants and "all but suspend[ing]" American acceptance of refugees.
+Small-scale surveys suggest that voluntary emigrants most often cite political reasons as their motivation for leaving the US.

+The unconstitutional deportation of immigrants who are largely already adults and therefore educated as well as the intentional attacks on higher education have lead some to declare a United States brain drain starting in 2016.